Limecodez/Daldaeus/README.md

 # Daldaeus Engine W/Eclipse Engine
+The engine is a wip and being worked on with the following people:
+Limecodez
+CHICKEN/DDeltroid

+this was being modified for DATA ROT.
+A Dead air inspired fnf mod

 Original README for Eclipse:

 WIP Friday Night Funkin' Engine made in [Godot 4.3](https://godotengine.org/)!

 It's **very** unfinished, because I made this to help myself learn a bit about coding.